gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 does not meet that assumption further protection of the common header is likely required.

-An example of protection engine can be DTLS.
+An example of protection engine can be DTLS as specified in
+{{I-D.westerlund-tsvwg-sctp-crypto-dtls}}.

 ## SCTP CRYPTO Chunk Buffering and Flow Control {#buffering}